 “Let her in, driver!
-The poor woman’s blouse is soaked,” a woman from Ireland called out.
+The poor woman’s blouse is getting soaked,” a woman from Ireland called out.
 All of the men, suddenly ‘concerned,’ stood up to get an eyeful.
 One elderly woman said, “It must be the lady of the house.
 Let her in.”

 The canines stood guard in shadows behind their mistress.
 Kimo opened the glass door—Oh, what the hell—with a hiss.
 “The dogs will have to stay outside.”
-The tall beauty, a very well-put-together June Cleaver—he thought, stepped up into the bus taking a wide stance in front in of the passengers.
-The “nice lady,” wet, was a great deal “nicer” than most had expected.
-She captured everyone’s complete attention despite their age, sex, race, nationality, or even in the case of Mrs. Bernstein in the back, species.
+The well-rounded ‘June Cleaver type’ stepped up into the bus and took a wide, aggressive stance in front in of the passengers.
+The ‘nice lady’ was soaking wet, a great deal “nicer” than most had expected.
+She captured everyone’s complete attention despite their age, sex, race, nationality, or even in the case of Mrs. Bernstein, in the back, species.

 Kimo was taken back.
 Cleaver?
 Why don’t I like that name?

-Her audience was riveted on the icy pitcher of swirling sky blue liquid that she displayed.
+‘June’s’ audience was riveted on the icy pitcher of swirling sky blue liquid that she displayed.

-“I brought you some refreshments while you are waiting to be rescued,” said the beguiling housewife.
+“I brought you some refreshments while you are waiting to be rescued,” said the beguiling all-American housewife.
 “I’ve got dozens of our best local Batina’s cookies and something to quench your thirst.
 Here!
 Pass them back.
 Thank you.
 If it’s all right with Big Kimo, maybe I could teach you nice folks a little bit about our local cuisine.”

 “Are you from Germany, sir?
 Then you would certainly appreciate the craftsmanship.
 I mean, just look at this edge.”
 The big bald German didn’t understand one word.
-While he smiled up at the outline of her ‘chilled’ nipples above, she took aim on his shiny head.
+While he smiled up at the outline of June’s ‘chilled’ nipples above, June took a bead on his shiny head.
 “Just feel this edge!”
-Her arm went above her head.
+Her arm shot up to the lights ——— then down.

-Soon, Mrs. Cleaver/Elizabeth was doing the backstroke up and down the blood-filled center aisle of the bus as her good doggies dragged piles of tourist-flavored vittles into the Countess’ sob-flooded front yard.
+Soon, Mrs. June Cleaver/Elizabeth was doing the backstroke up and down the blood-filled center aisle of the bus as her good doggies dragged piles of tourist-flavored vittles into the Countess’ sob-flooded front yard.